marrus-sh/Roost/README.md

       return unless options?
       destination = "#{options.destination}" if options.destination?
       literate = !!options.literate if options.literate?
+      minifyConfig = if options.minify? then (
+        if options.minify isnt false then "#{options.minify}"
+        else false
+      ) else null
       name = "#{options.name}" if options.name
       order = [].concat options.order if options.order
       polish = options.polish if options.polish is null or (